kevinbungeneers/dotfiles-old/README.md

 cd ~/.dotfiles && rake uninstall
 ```

-This will remove all the files that were copied or symlinked from the dotfiles directory from your system, including the fonts.
+This will remove all the files that were copied or symlinked from the dotfiles directory, including the fonts.

 ## Credits and thanks